-Beside Locobase®, our dermatology portfolio includes wellestablished brands like Decubal®, Propyless® and Mildison®, which are all highly valued by consumers, pharmacists, and healthcare professionals.
+Beside Locobase®, our dermatology portfolio includes wellestablished brands like Decubal®, Propyless[®] and Mildison[®], which are all highly valued by consumers, pharmacists, and healthcare professionals.

-- Only 4% of those with haemorrhoid symptoms seek help.
-43% think it's difficult to talk to their doctor about it.4 - In Europe alone, an estimated 220 million people suffer from haemorrhoids.
+• Only 4% of those with haemorrhoid symptoms seek help.
+43% think it's difficult to talk to their doctor about it.4 substances, prednisolone and cincocaine and is recomme for people suffering from haemorrhoids, superficial anal fissure nd proctitis in the anal region.
+Scheriproct is an OTC pharma-seutical in Sweden.
+See full product information on page 100 or

+• In Europe alone, an estimated 220 million people suffer from haemorrhoids.
 Among them, 60 million are identified as 'non-treaters'.5